ValerioLyndon/MAL-Public-List-Designs/README.md

 # Valerio Lyndon's Public List Designs for MyAnimeList

-## Theme Info
+## How to install

-Detailed information and install instructions can be found on [MyAnimeList](https://myanimelist.net/blog.php?eid=805506).
+The easiest way to install these themes is using my [Theme Customiser](https://valeriolyndon.github.io/Theme-Customiser/?c=https%3A%2F%2Fvaleriolyndon.github.io%2FMAL-Public-List-Designs%2Fcustomiser.json) tool.
+Alternatively, you can find install guides for some themes on the [wiki](https://github.com/ValerioLyndon/MAL-Public-List-Designs/wiki).

 ## Reporting Issues